pyccel/pyccel/doc/tutorial.rst

 you first need to install all Python dependencies::

-  $ python3 -m pip install -r requirements.txt
+  $ sudo python3 -m pip install -r requirements.txt

 then you install Pyccel: